-The NGF alternative, by ensuring that the majority of directions are classified as energy services, would also result in a shift in the current cost recovery burden predominantly to market customers.
-The Commission believes that, taking into account the main beneficiaries of a direction, this would be an appropriate shift which would also reflect the original intention of the framework for directions for services.
+AEMO-NGF position), would result in an incremental improvement in efficiency.
+This improvement would be achieved through the promotion of a better alignment between the underlying cost of an "other" services direction and the price of supplying that direction in a specific region.
+Ensuring that the majority of directions are classified as energy services would also result in a shift in the current cost recovery burden predominantly to market customers.
+The Commission has concluded that, taking into account the main beneficiaries of a direction, this would be an appropriate shift which would also reflect the original intention of the framework for directions for services.